OUTLINE

 To reduce human error and make processes (such as dispute resolutions) much more efficient.

-This is an infographic view of how blockchain work
+This is an infographic view of how blockchain works

 You may also be interested in Best Crypto Exchanges.